Harold Sakata: Early life

 Toshiyuki Sakata was born on July 1, 1920, in Holualoa, Hawaii, to Japanese-American parents who worked at a Kona coffee farm.
-His father Risaburo was issei (first-generation), and his mother Matsue was nisei.
+His father Risaburo was issei (first-generation), and his mother Matsue was nisei (second generation).
 He had ten siblings, six brothers and four sisters.
 He adopted the more Western name "Harold" as a teenager.

 In 1936, Sakata dropped out of school to help work the family's coffee farm.
 The following year, he started paid employment at a sugar plantation located about 75 miles away from his home, after which he went to the island of Lanai to work on a pineapple plantation.
-He then moved to Maui to do more agricultural work, and in 1938 he ended up in Honolulu, where he would live for much of his adult life.
+He then moved to Maui to do more agricultural work, and in 1938 he ended up in Honolulu, where he lived for much of his adult life.

 During World War II, he served in the U.S. Army with the 1399th Engineer Construction Battalion, and was briefly deployed to Hawaii.

 Weightlifting career

 At the age of eighteen, Sakata weighed only 113 lb (8 st 1 lb) (51 kg) at a height of 5 ft 8 in (1.73 m).
 Wishing to "look as good as the other guys", he started lifting weights.
 Because all YMCA facilities were racially segregated at the time, he trained primarily at the all-Asian Nu'uanu YMCA.
 Among his lifting partners was future Amateur Athletic Union (AAU) champion Emerick Ishikawa.

 After about a year of serious training Sakata had gained about twenty pounds.
 Inspired by this success he started entering local lifting contests and in 1941 he won the Territorial light-heavyweight championship.
 The Japanese attack on Pearl Harbor stopped travel to the mainland but over the next two years Sakata won several more Oahu championships; in June 1943, at 165 pounds, he was pressing 250, snatching 240, and clean and jerking 310, for a total of 800 pounds.

 Following his military discharge, Sakata remained in Honolulu, and became de facto leader of a group of local lifters including Richard Tomita.

-During a tournament held at the Nuuanu YMCA on in November 1946, Sakata set a Hawaiian record in both the snatch and the clean-and-jerk, plus an unofficial world record in the press.
+During a tournament held at the Nuuanu YMCA in November 1946, Sakata set a Hawaiian record in both the snatch and the clean-and-jerk, plus an unofficial world record in the press.
 The same year he also won the Mr. Hawaii physique title.
 Henry Koizumi, athletic director of the tournament, suggested that Sakata and his partner Richard Tom organize a weightlifting team.
-The goal was to place well in the USA Weightlifting National Championships, which were held in Dallas, Texas, on in June 1947.
+The goal was to place well in the USA Weightlifting National Championships, which were held in Dallas, Texas, in June 1947.
 Sakata placed first in the 181-pound class with a total lift of 800 pounds.
 Tom meanwhile placed first in the 123-pound division with a total lift of 610 pounds.

-Sakata subsequently qualified for United States' 1948 London Summer Olympic team, lifting a total of 380 kg in the light-heavyweight division and winning a silver medal behind Stanley Stanczyk, whom he later competed against in the US Senior National Championships.
+Sakata subsequently qualified for United States' 1948 London Summer Olympic team, lifting a total of 380 kg in the light-heavyweight division and winning a silver medal behind Stanley Stanczyk, against whom he later competed in the US Senior National Championships.